-- Pour in chicken stock, chicken, soy sauce, lime juice, coconut cream, additional liquid (broth or milk), and all seasonings.
+- Pour in chicken stock, chicken, soy sauce, lime juice, coconut cream (use the code STEWARDSHIP for 10% off at that site!), additional liquid (broth or milk), and all seasonings.

 - Bring to a boil while you chop the frozen veggies.
 Add them into the pot and reduce heat to a simmer for about 5-10 minutes or until everything is heated through.

 If you really like the rice part of stir fry, add a ball of cooked rice – you don’t even have to heat it up if the soup is served steaming hot!

 2 Tools for Real Food Success:

 It’s never easy to keep up with real food goals!
 If my meal isn’t planned ahead and/or I don’t have the right food on hand, it’s SO tempting to give up and grab convenience food!

 I have to almost trick myself into getting it right sometimes…like this:

 I love my raw milk farm, and they usually have beef for me too – but not all the cuts.
 And chicken is hard to come by.
 And pork is hit or miss.

 I’m sure you’ve experienced the same sourcing frustrations!

 That’s why I’m always grateful that there’s an online source of incredibly high quality meat that I can always count on.
 A box from Butcher Box is guaranteed to be grassfed/organic/pastured/free range = all the labels important to your family’s health!